 Experience and feedback

-The DLHE Survey is a national survey of everyone who has recently qualified from any University or HE college in the UK and gathers information on the range of career and further study opportunities pursued by leavers six months after completing their studies.
+The Graduate Outcomes Survey is a national survey of everyone who has recently qualified from any University or HE college in the UK and gathers information on the range of career and further study opportunities pursued by leavers fifteen months after completing their studies.
+Anyone who graduates after 1 August 2017 will be asked to complete the Graduate Outcomes survey.
+Graduate Outcomes has replaced the previous Destinations of Leavers from Higher Education survey (DLHE).

-We would like to know about your work and study.
-For work, we ask about your job title and employer name, if it's full-time or part-time work, is it considered to be a graduate-level job and whether you believe the qualification you recently obtained was necessary for your job.
-For further study, we ask about what and where you are studying, what kind of study you are engaged in (for example postgraduate or diploma) and the reasons for taking further study.
+You will be asked about your work and study.
+For work, this will include questions regarding your job title and employer name, if it's full-time or part-time work, if it is considered to be a graduate-level job and whether you believe the qualification you recently obtained was necessary for your job.
+For further study, this will include questions about what and where you are studying, what kind of study you are engaged in (for example postgraduate or diploma) and the reasons for taking further study.

-We anonymise all information that we receive from you, so that when we send all the finished destination data off to the Higher Education Statistics Agency (HESA), no individual graduate can be identified.
+The Higher Education Statistics Agency (HESA) and the third party survey contractor who administers the survey will ensure that no individual graduate can be identified.
 The anonymised statistical information is used within internal faculties and guides such as prospectuses.
-HESA shares the anonymised data with other Government organisations, in order to carry out their statutory functions connected with funding higher education.
+HESA also shares the anonymised data with other Government organisations, in order to carry out their statutory functions connected with funding higher education.
 Information is not used in a way that could affect graduates personally.
 Under the Data Protection Act 1998, individuals have the right to a copy of the information HESA holds about them.
 However, HESA will charge a small fee for this.

 The questionnaire will take approximately five minutes to complete.